 In visual form:

-BUILDER vs JUDGE is less obvious.
+This is less obvious.
 Do you like creating products, teams, relationships or companies?
-Or do you prefer to review and analyze others’ work.
+Or do you prefer to review and analyze others’ work?
 Here are how a few professions fit in:

 Salesperson — build a book and relationships